If you love a chewy sugar cookie, these guys are for you.

 My snickerdoodles have cinnamon in both the dough and the salted sugar coating.
 If you prefer more contrast in a snickerdoodle, leave the cinnamon out of the dough.

-And, these are not pictured, but if chewy ginger cookies are your thing, I think you’ll really enjoy my recipe!
+And, these are not pictured, but if chewy ginger cookies or oatmeal raisin cookies are your cup of tea, I think you’ll really enjoy my recipes!

 Questions?